 Clearly, STEM can take her anywhere she wants to go.
 Check out our new Journeys to learn more.

-New STEM Journeys
+New STEM Journeys and Badges

 Engineering: Think Like an Engineer.
 Girls discover how to think like an engineer by participating in hands-on design challenges and completing a Take Action project.